Incorporate strategic planning into organizational structure.

 Course Learning Outcomes

-Upon successful completion of MBA 603 you will be able to:
+Upon successful completion of MSA 603 you will be able to:

 - Explain strategic planning, budget preparation, and performance measurement systems.

 - Apply strategy to various forms of organizational structures in terms of responsibility, profit, and marketing centers.

 - Distinguish the nuances of organizational transfer pricing.

 - Apply the concepts related to measuring and controlling assets.

 - Design various management control systems for service and multinational organizations relative to senior management style.

 To learn more about the online Master of Business Administration curriculum from Benedictine University, including Cost Analysis Profit Planning and Control, call (866) 295-3104 to speak with a program manager or request more information.